JoaoAssalim/JoaoAssalim/README.md

 ### Hey👋

-I'm a young programmer, and I'm learning web programming💻
+I'm a young programmer, and I'm learning Python programming💻

-🌐 Solve your problems with intelligence❕
+🌐 Solve your problems with intelligence ❕

 - 🏠 From SP living in Ourinhos.
 - 💻 Programmer.